 Hiring a Lawyer for Your Case

 Now that you’ve built the foundation of your claim, you need to get in touch with a lawyer to bring your case to the negligent party.
-Your lawyer will assist you in building a successful legal case that demonstrates the following critical points:
+Dangerous flooring is responsible for most slip and fall accident, Your lawyer will assist you in building a successful legal case that demonstrates the following critical points:

 - The property owner had the legal duty to maintain a walking area clear of hazards.
 This responsibility is officially referred to as the “duty of care.”